(Article last updated: February 10, 2019)

 This is a guest post from Ashley Ziegler (follow her on Tumblr).
-Prices have been updated since this review was originally published.
+Prices and some information have been updated since this review was originally published.
 Here's Ashley...

 If you’ve never heard of the Shades of Green Resort, I don’t blame you.
 It’s rarely talked about in the Disney community, but that doesn’t mean it’s not a hidden gem.